FRIMLEY TENNIS CLUB LIMITED (Feb ’21)

 b. provide the opportunity to play tennis in a congenial club atmosphere; and

-- Provide, maintain and develop the premises (including the tennis courts) occupied by the Club.
+c. provide, maintain, and develop the premises (including the tennis courts) occupied by the Club.

-AGM and Executive Committee
+AGM and Management Committee

-- The AGM shall elect:
+5. The AGM shall (among other matters) elect:

-- a ladies’ and a men’s club captain who will serve for a period of no more than 3 consecutive years.
+c. a ladies’ and a men’s club captain who will serve for a period of no more than 3 consecutive years.

 Membership of the Club